 For over seven years, Barbre served in the office of the Orange County Treasurer-Tax Collector, including time as the Chief Assistant Treasurer-Tax Collector and as Deputy Treasurer-Tax Collector and Public Information Officer.
 He also spent seven years on the staff of Congressman Bill Dannemeyer, who was the ranking member of the sub-committee on Health & the Environment, where Barbre developed his expertise on water-related issues.

 A diehard fan of the Boston Red Sox, Barbre can often be found travelling around “Red Sox Nation” to watch them play.
 He is a graduate of George Fox University in Newberg, Oregon, and being a native of north Orange County, he attended and graduated from Glenknoll Elementary School, Bernardo Yorba Junior High School and Esperanza High School.
 He has been a resident of Yorba Linda since 1969 where he currently resides with his wife, Jean and their yellow lab Huckleberry.
-They have two grown daughters, Kimberly and Kathryn, and one grandson – who is already a diehard Red Sox fan!
+They have two grown daughters, Kimberly and Kathryn, one grandson and one granddaughter – both of whom are already a diehard Red Sox fans!